hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ## 3D Data Representations

 We start briefly describing some 3D data representations.
 Unlike images, which have a well stablished computational representation in terms of matrices of pixels, tridimensional objects and scenes have many different representation with different trade-offs.
 We don't intend to make an exhaustive analysis of these representations.
-For more details, refer to [1]
+For more details, please, refer to [1].

 from those more related to the techniques and architectures employed in deep learning for computer vision.